KaiA02/KaiA02/README.md

 - 👋 Hi, I’m @KaiA02
 - 👀 I’m interested in developing
 - 🌱 I’m currently learning Business Infomatics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new Projekts
-- 📫 How to reach me ...
+- 📫 How to reach me kai.arenja@gmail.com

 <!---
 KaiA02/KaiA02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.